Hansloth/Seam-carving/README.md

 >>>>Thirdly, I use forward energy method to calculate the picture's gradient magnitude.
 CL(x,y)CU(x,y)CR(x,y)=D[(x−1,y),(x+1,y)]+D[(x,y−1),(x−1,y)]=D[(x−1,y),(x+1,y)]=D[(x−1,y),(x+1,y)]+D[(x,y−1),(x+1,y)]
 >>>>>The fifth step is to find(forward energy calculation) the lowest-energy pixel of each row
->>>>>>The last step is to set the pixels which we backtracked in the last step into red and delete it.
+>>>>>>The last step is to set the pixels which we find was the smallest in the row, in the last step, into red and delete it.

 ### Delete the seam N times horizontally and vertically (backward energy calculation)
+>This part of code was written in the file name  **"delete_line_VH.m"** In this section seam are calculated and deleted horizontally and vertically

 ### Preserve part of the image while seam carving (backward energy calculation)